olaniyitokks/MYAPIAUTH/README.md

 ## Getting Started

-These instructions will explain how to install any dependencies, software, and access the public API i used for this exercise.
+These instructions will explain how to install any dependencies, software, and access the public API i utilized for this exercise.

 ### Prerequisites
-* Click the hyperlink to download and install <a href="https://www.postman.com/downloads/" target="_blank">Postman</a> (select bit size depending on computer 34/64bit......i will be using 64-bit for this exercise.)
+* Click the hyperlink to download and install <a href="https://www.postman.com/downloads/" target="_blank">Postman</a> (select bit size depending on computer 34/64bit......i will be using the 64-bit version for this exercise since that is my laptop's operating bit.)
-* For this exercise i will be utilizing <a href="https://rapidapi.com/community/api/open-weather-map/" target="_blank">'RapidAPI'</a> Public API.
+* For this exercise I will be utilizing <a href="https://rapidapi.com/community/api/open-weather-map/" target="_blank">'RapidAPI'</a> Public API.
 * This Public API is free but new users would have to create a new an account to have access to the APIKey
 * Navigate to "subscribe to test" on the webpage to signup and get full access to this API.
 * This particular API allows you to get weather data in any location on the earth.